December 2, 2019

-This mechanism uses historical data, such as diagnoses, lab results, previous treatment plans, and medication prescriptions, to build models predicting future outcomes.
+The mechanism of predictive modeling in healthcare uses historical data, such as diagnoses, lab results, previous treatment plans, and medication prescriptions, to build models predicting future outcomes.
 Such models can handle classification problems (whether a patient will develop a certain condition or not) and regression problems (the total cost of treatment for the provider).

 This mechanism transforms chaotic electronic health records (EHRs) into meaningful insights.
 The phenotyping algorithm uses raw patient data, such as demographics, lab tests, clinical records, medication, and treatment plans, and converts this data into medical concepts, or phenotypes.
 This kind of data is used to support clinical billing and genome studies.

-This mechanism is an efficient alternative to randomized clinical trials that require a controlled environment and population segmenting with only one item tested at a time, which is very expensive and time-consuming.
+This mechanism, applied in clinical trial management software, is an efficient alternative to randomized clinical trials that require a controlled environment and population segmenting with only one item tested at a time, which is very expensive and time-consuming.
 Patient similarity algorithms cluster patients who share similar characteristics, and this way intelligently supports randomized clinical trials.